emilirgi18/emilirgi18.github.io/_posts/2020-03-31-MessageCard.md

 Let's create a lot of memories!
 Thanks for always supporting us.
-I hope int the 2nd year we can create a lot of memories together...♥️
+I hope in the 2nd year we can create a lot of memories together...♥️
 From here on too please take care of us.

 Kato Shiho (Katoshi)